arpitapatil14/Apple-Vision-Pro-Clone/README.md

 - Icons provided by [FontAwesome](https://fontawesome.com/).

-We hope you enjoy exploring our Apple Vision Pro Clone!
+I hope you enjoy exploring  Apple Vision Pro Clone!
 If you have any feedback or suggestions, please feel free to open an issue.
 Happy coding! 🚀